MahaLubbad/solution-write-ups/template-write-up/README.md

 <!--
   describe the parameter
 -->
-Any number that passed to the function
+Any positive number that passed to the function.
 ### Return Value: `number`

 <!--
   describe the return value
 -->
-The sum of all numbers start from 1 up to the number passed
+The sum of all numbers start from 1 up to the number passed.
 ## Test Cases

 <!--